tribblelab/lab_practices/mentorship_compact.md

 ***** add a private doc with all contact info for lab memebers *****

 ### Lab Data
-Lab data is stored on a network-attached storage (NAS) device (the lab server) which lives in the computational workroom.
+Lab data are stored on a network-attached storage (NAS) device (the lab server) which lives in the computational workroom.
 All lab members have access to the drive remotely, though off-campus or off-network access must be via a VPN.
 The lab server has protection against disc failure and is backed up to the cloud for off-site security.

 All lab members conducting research in the lab should ensure that any work is backed up (drafts of writing, figures, etc.) even if that work doesn't live on the lab server.
 One option to set up a backup system for your whole computer, via a cloud service or an external hard drive.
 Another option is to do all work on cloud/ collaborative software.